aiman-al-masoud/deixiscript/docs/thesis/3-naturalistic-programming.typ

 === Size of Vocabulary

 Another finding was that the subjects tended to use a relatively restricted vocabulary, though they still liked to use synonyms from time to time.
 Besides, studies have shown that to understand novels and newspaper articles a non-native English speaker needs to know just about 8000 to 9000 of the most common lemmas (root-words, or "word families"), and to understant dialogue on TV shows or movies that number is even less: only about 3000 lemmas @bbcWords.
-The problem of vocabulary isn't great, of course we must remember that a human speaker can often make up for the words he/she doesn't know from contextual information and implied world knowledge, which is definitely a bigger problem for a machine.
+The problem of vocabulary doesn't appear great, of course we must remember that a human speaker can often make up for the words he/she doesn't know from contextual information and implied world knowledge, which is definitely a bigger problem for a machine.

 == Literate Programming <literate>